-Ag Knowledge - We all know that not every FFA member is from an agricultural or farming background.
-However, State FFA Officers represent an agricultural organization, and it is their responsibility to know what is going on in agriculture.
-We suggest getting your hands on some newspapers (such as the Lancaster Farming, Farm Shine, etc....)
+• We all know that not every FFA member is from an agricultural or farming background.
+However, State FFA Officers represent an agricultural organization and it's their responsibility to know what is going on in agriculture.
+We suggest getting your hands on some newspapers (such as Lancaster Farming, Farm Shine, etc...)

-Not every person possesses each one of these qualities, and that is okay.
-What's really important is that each team member is willing to identify their strengths and weaknesses and then as a team agree to use those talents and develop those weaknesses into strengths!
+Not every person possesses each and every one of these qualities, and that is okay.
+What's really important is that each member is willing to identify their strengths and weaknesses and then as a team agree to use those talents and develop those weaknesses into strengths!